memluk/memluk/README.md

-- 👋 Hi, I’m @memluk
+Hi, my nome's @memluk and I’m interested in web & software development.
-- 👀 I’m interested in web & software development.
+I love JavaScript and develop web projects by using HTML, CSS, Bootstrap, JavaScript and React.
+For the applications, I use Java and JavaFX.
-- 💞️ I use HTML-CSS, JavaScript and React for frontend development and Java for applications
+My stack also includes MySQL, MariaDB, Node.JS, express, MongoDB, Redux and Next.JS.

-- 📫 You can reach me through memluk@gmail.com
+You can reach me through memluk@gmail.com